WBOY-TV: History

 The station was launched on November 17, 1957.
 It was the second television station in its small market.
 WBOY was originally intended to be the ABC affiliate for all of North-Central West Virginia.
 However, the area's intended NBC affiliate, Parkersburg's WTAP-TV, did not have a signal strong enough to reach Clarksburg and Weston.
 North-Central West Virginia is a very rugged dissected plateau and WTAP's analog signal on UHF channel 15 was not strong enough to carry across the terrain.
 After it became clear that Parkersburg and Clarksburg were going to be separate markets, WBOY joined NBC and remains with the network to this day.
 However, it retained a secondary ABC affiliation for many years.
 Its original owner was Friendly Broadcasting, who owned several stations including WSTV in Steubenville, Ohio.
 Rust Craft sold the station to Northern West Virginia TV Broadcasting Company in 1964.

-Imes Communications of Columbus, Mississippi who also owned that city's CBS affiliate WCBI-TV bought the station in 1976, as well as ABC affiliate WMUR-TV in Manchester, New Hampshire.
+Imes Communications of Columbus, Mississippi, who also owned that city's CBS affiliate WCBI-TV bought the station in 1976, as well as ABC affiliate WMUR-TV in Manchester, New Hampshire.
 At that time, WBOY dropped the remainder of its ABC programming, allowing it to become a full NBC affiliate; as a result, cable systems began importing Pittsburgh's WTAE-TV for ABC programming.
 In early 2001, Hearst Television (the owner of WTAE-TV) acquired WBOY and WMUR from Imes; Hearst's acquisition of WBOY was finalized on April 30, 2001.
 In 2000, the FCC started to allow a company to own multiple stations with overlapping coverage areas.
 However, Hearst opted to keep WTAE-TV (one of its longtime flagship stations) and sold WBOY to West Virginia Media Holdings (which was creating a statewide "network" of stations to share resources) in September 2001; the sale closed on December 13 of that year.

-WBOY launched a new second digital subchannel with ABC programming on August 1, 2008 with the branding Your ABC.
+WBOY launched a new second digital subchannel with ABC programming on August 1, 2008, with the branding "Your ABC".
 Sister station WTRF-TV in Wheeling also launched an ABC subchannel at the same time.
 Previously, both the Clarksburg–Weston–Fairmont and Wheeling–Steubenville markets were served by WTAE as the de facto affiliate while WDTV aired select ABC Sports programming.

 On November 17, 2015, Nexstar Broadcasting Group announced that it would purchase the West Virginia Media Holdings stations, including WBOY-TV, for $130 million.
 Under the terms of the deal, Nexstar assumed control of the stations through a time brokerage agreement in December 2015, with the sale of the license assets completed on January 31, 2017.

-Programming

-Syndicated programming

-Syndicated programming on WBOY-TV includes Rachael Ray, The Doctors, Wheel of Fortune, Jeopardy!, and Dr. Phil, among others.
-Syndicated programming on WBOY-DT2 includes The Ellen DeGeneres Show, Funny You Should Ask, Comics Unleashed, and The Big Bang Theory, among others.